-The host pipe shall be inspected to confirm the extent of all pre-installation works required to be undertaken in accordance with ACS1420.9 (CCTV inspections).
+The host pipe shall be inspected to confirm the extent of all pre-installation works required to be undertaken in accordance with ACS1440.10 (Pipeline preparation after cleaning).
 The Contract Administrator shall be notified immediately of any differences between the construction drawings and site observations and any required actions shall be agreed before proceeding.

-ACS1420.6 Liner design
+ACS1440.6 Liner design

-ACS1420.6.1 Structural design
+ACS1440.6.1 Structural design

-The lining shall be designed in accordance with AS/NZS 2566.1 (Buried flexible pipelines - structural design) or other relevant standard, to satisfy the critical performance criteria of deflection, strength and buckling.
+The lining shall be designed in accordance with AS/NZS 2566.1 (Buried flexible pipelines.
+Structural design), to satisfy the critical performance criteria of deflection, strength and buckling.

-The Contractor shall supply full details of their design calculations with the tender.
+The Contractor shall supply full details of their design calculations with the Tender.
 These calculations shall be specific to the size, loadings, and other conditions relating to each section of lining.
-The calculations shall verify that the proposed nominal wall thickness of each lining section given by the Contractor in the schedule of design information is greater than, or equal to, the required design thickness.
+The calculations shall verify that the proposed liner profile of each lining section given by the Contractor in the schedule of design information is greater than, or equal to, that required.